Ohio high school athletic conferences

-The six OHSAA regions with the Central in red, the East in orange, Northeast in green, Northwest in purple, Southeast in yellow, and Southwest in blue.
+The six OHSAA regions with the Central in red, the East in orange, Northeast in green, Northwest in purple, South in yellow, and Southwest in blue.
 Counties that are in gray are split between two regions.

 This is a list of high school athletic conferences in Ohio, separated by Ohio High School Athletic Association (OHSAA) region.
 Some conferences have schools in multiple regions, and will be listed in all applicable regions.
 However, the conference information is on the region page where the most schools are classified in.

 Conference membership in Ohio is voluntary, rather than assigned by the state association like in some states.
 While this ensures that many rivalries stay intact regardless of classification changes, it also means schools can choose to change conferences pending acceptance into a different conference, or in rare cases, can be forced out of a conference.
 This can explain why some conferences have a lengthy list of former members, and the number of defunct conferences.